 If you are planning a major functionality implementation in your Drupal 7 website,

 - Make sure that the contributed modules you use have a Drupal 9 or 10 upgrade path.

 - Create custom modules in such a way that they can be easily ported to Drupal 9/10.

 - By now, most of the contributed modules supported by Drupal 9 is also supported by Drupal 10.
 It is recommended to do the migration to Drupal 10 directly so that you get all the enhanced features available in Drupal 10.

 If you are a Drupal 8 Site Owner

-Drupal 8 site owners are in a big risk as Drupal 8 is not supported any more.
+Drupal 8 site owners are at a big risk as Drupal 8 is not supported any more.
 You need to immediately upgrade to Drupal 10 or Drupal 9 if you still have modules that do not support Drupal 10.

 If you are a Drupal 9 Site Owner

 Drupal 9 site owners should make sure, that the website is in the latest release of 9.x - which is 9.5.
 Drupal 9.5 is supported till Nov 2023.
 You can use the upgrade status to check for Drupal 10 compatibility and do the upgrade by Nov 2023.
-You should any case maintain your codebase to make sure that you replaced all deprecated functions.
+You should any case, maintain your codebase to make sure that you replaced all deprecated functions.
 Here is a list of functions that will be deprecated in Drupal 9.

 - Do generously support the Drupal Security Team by donating to the Drupal Association Security Fund